Exploring Your Topic

 - Oxford Encyclopedia of Latinos and Latinas in the United States

-Similarly your topic may be covered by several reference books in the Oxford Reference Online Premium Collection.
+Similarly your topic may be covered by several reference books in the Oxford Reference Online Premium Collection (Harvard Login).
 Search your topic at the upper right, then under Narrow Your Choices: Refine Terms, change All to Entry Title.
 To see the reference books included, choose ‘Browse & search books’ in the left hand column.
 Under Refine by Subject, the + signs allow another layer of narrowing.

 Oxford Very Short Introductions

 A very handy way of getting an overview of a wide variety of subjects is the huge series of Oxford Very Short Introductions.
 These are about 100 pages each and are available both online and in paper.
-Any we don’t have in paper or which are checked out can be obtained via Borrow Direct.
 Here are the records in HOLLIS. and here is a breakdown by topic (choices on the left)

 Databases of secondary sources usually offer online access to much full text.
 This means that you can quickly look over an interesting article, perhaps just reading the abstract (summary), and then go on to something else.